Live to Eat & Eat to Live

 I generally uses Bob’s Red Mill flours to create my blends, because they are readily available in most supermarkets in the states and are not overpriced.
 You can find organic versions of all of these flours on Amazon.

 One-to-one replacement flour for all-purpose flour in most recipes.
-This blend is my copycat version of Bob's 1:1 and King Arthur Measure for Measure.
+This blend is a little heavier than the #2 blend since it contains sorghum and it is most similar to King Arthur Measure for Measure.

 Use the finest ground rice flours you can get.
 If they are not superfine, your mix will be grittier.